studerw/td-ameritrade-client/README.md

 ## Integration Tests
-Integration tests do require a TDA user and password are not needed to build.
+Integration tests do require a TDA user and password, though are not needed to just build.

 To run integration tests, you will need to rename this file *src/test/resources/com/studerw/tda/client/my-test.properties.changeme* to *my-test.properties* and add your own TDA user and pw.
 Then run the following command.